JudyYe/zero-shot-gcn/README.md

 --->

 ## Citation
-If you find this work helpful, please consider citing:
+If you use our code in your research or wish to refer to the benchmark results, please use the following BibTeX entry.
 ```
 @article{wang2018zero,
   title={Zero-shot Recognition via Semantic Embeddings and Knowledge Graphs},